 [TBD]

-9 Functional architecture of BIAS
+8 Functional architecture of BIS

-Editor’s Note: This clause provides functional architecture of BIAS.
+Editor’s Note: This clause provides functional architecture of BIS.

-Editor’s Note: The followed figure provides a sample of a potential functional architecture of BIAS to illustrate the concept and logical of BIAS.
-Functional architecture of BIAS will be recognized according to the concept and the requirements of the BIAS in the future.
+Editor’s Note: The followed figure provides a sample of a potential functional architecture of BIS to illustrate the concept and logical of BIS.
+Functional architecture of BIS will be recognized according to the concept and the requirements of the BIS in the future.

-The BIAS may support various kinds of blockchain platform(s).
-BIAS exposes a group of uniform open interfaces to facilitate the identification and authentication service between the IoT services and IoT devices.
+The BIS may support various kinds of blockchain platform(s).
+BIS exposes a group of uniform open interfaces to facilitate the identification and authentication service between the IoT services and IoT devices.

 The uniform open interfaces include: